cozy-labs/cozy-desktop/KNOWN_ISSUES.md

   typically from another device), the local file permissions are set to 755 / 644, which means they could be more accessible than they were before for group / others.
-* Lose the original creation date of the files and applies the sync date as the creation date instead.
+* Loses the original creation date of the files and applies the sync date as the creation date instead.

 **Issues** caused by lower-level bugs that will be **harder to fix or circumvent**: